 Blenheim Palace The Palace is home to the Duke and Duchess of Marlborough and birthplace of Sir Winston Churchill and open to the public year round.
 This magnificent house, lake, park and gardens (designed by Capability Brown) is at Woodstock, a few miles from Oxford and about half an hour from the cottage.
 There is so much to see and do that you could happily spend a whole day here and make the hefty entrance worthwhile, although this does convert online into an annual pass as well so you don't have to do it all in a day.
 If you have children under about 10 you would probably only want to skip going round the Palace as there are lots of things to do in the grounds - ride on a narrow gauge railway, get lost in a maze, walk through the butterfly house, play in the adventure playground as well as walk around the beautiful gardens and the lake.
 Note that Blenheim is part of a group called the Historic Houses Association.
-If you join the HHA you get free entrance but of course the HHA has an annual membership so it will only be worth your while if you are planning on seeing other HHA properties (eg Kelmscott Manor, Highclere Castle, Berkeley Castle).
+If you join the HHA you get one free entrance to the park and gardens and payment of £10 upgrades you to the palace but of course the HHA has an annual membership so it will only be worth your while if you are planning on seeing other HHA properties (eg Kelmscott Manor, Highclere Castle, Berkeley Castle).
+It is possible to go for a walk in Blenheim park on a public right of way.
+Contact me for details of this.

 Kenilworth Castle Now a ruin, this was the home of Robert Dudley, favourite of Elizabeth I and the Elizabethan Gardens, lost for 400 years, have recently been authentically recreated.